About our Parish

 On June 26, 1950, Bishop Wendelin J. Nold signed a decree establishing St. Francis of Assisi Parish.
 The original parishioners were of Czech and other European origins.
-Slowly over the years African Americans moved into the area and the whites departed.
-The parish is now predominantly African-American, with a large number of Filipinos who worship with the El-Shaddai ministry on Saturday.
-Currently, the Church has approximately 458 registered families served by three weekend Masses.
+Due to a major demographic change the parish is now predominantly African-American, a small number of Hispanics and a good number of Filipinos who belong to El-Shaddai Charismatic Prayer Group.
+The charismatic group comes to St. Francis of Assisi Church every Saturday for prayer meeting and sing at the 5:00 P.M.
+Saturday's Eucharistic celebration.
+Currently, the Church has 354 registered families.

-The sanctuary lamp above the altar was salvaged from the old St. Mary’s Orphanage, Galveston, Texas that was destroyed in the Great Hurricane of 1900.
-It became a gift from the Sisters of Charity of the Incarnate Word, and as legend has it, a cluster of sisters and orphans were found dead huddled under the sanctuary lamp.
+The tabernacle lamp which hangs in the sanctuary was salvaged from the old St. Mary’s Orphanage, Galveston, Texas that was destroyed in the Great Hurricane of 1900.
+It was a gift from the Sisters of Charity of the Incarnate Word.
+As legend has it, a cluster of sisters and orphans were found dead huddled under the tabernacle lamp.

 St. Francis of Assisi Church suffered two major storms, in June 2001 with Tropical Storm Allison and Hurricane Harvey in 2017.
 Both times, the church was inundated with, at least, two feet of water which caused catastrophic damage to the structure and contents of the church.
 The reconstruction of the church, after Hurricane Harvey, was completed in January, 2019 and blessed on March 19, 2019 by Bishop George Sheltz.